koyeb/koyeb-cli/docs/reference.md

       --checks-grace-period strings              Set healthcheck grace period in seconds.
                                                  Use the format <healthcheck>=<seconds>, for example --checks-grace-period 8080=10

+      --config-file strings                      Mount a copy of local file as a file in the service container using the format LOCAL_FILE:PATH:[PERMISSIONS] for example --config-file /etc/data.yaml:/etc/data.yaml:0644
+                                                 To delete a file mount, use !PATH, for example --config-file !/etc/data.yaml

       --deployment-strategy STRATEGY             Deployment strategy, either "rolling" (default), "blue-green" or "immediate".
       --docker string                            Docker image
       --docker-args strings                      Set arguments to the docker command.
 To provide multiple arguments, use the --docker-args flag multiple times.